BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/picoCTF_2023.md

 ![image](https://user-images.githubusercontent.com/67879936/226773534-3900dabd-ab93-40a3-8c0e-f7a40eddec6d.png)

-At the bottom of this page we find the link that says more information here: https://blog.avira.com/petya-strikes-back/
+At the bottom of this page we find the link that gives more information [here](https://blog.avira.com/petya-strikes-back/)

 Navigating to that link